Boazius/TAU-Compilation-Project/README.md

    3. Generates an image of the resulting syntax tree
    4. Generates images which describe the changes in the symbol table

+make has targets for 'debug' and 'compile', where compile doesn't generate the syntax tree and symbol table.

 The makefile for this exercise is located at the following path: `ex3/Makefile`.
 This makefile will build the semantic analyzer into the `ex3/COMPILER` directory.
 You can run the COMPILER via the command line using the following parameters:

 ```bash